Draft amendments to Pillar 3 disclosure guidelines for D-SIBs and SMSBs

-Today, the Office of the Superintendent of Financial Institutions (OSFI) released the draft amendments to the Pillar 3 Disclosure Guidelines for consultation.
-These amendments incorporate the market risk and credit valuation adjustment risk disclosures of the Basel III Pillar 3 frameworkFootnote 1.
+Today, the Office of the Superintendent of Financial Institutions (OSFI) released the final amendments to the Pillar 3 Disclosure Guidelines to incorporate the market risk and credit valuation adjustment (CVA) risk disclosures of the Basel Framework.

-The draft amendments are for D-SIBsFootnote 2 and SMSBsFootnote 3 designated by OSFI to apply the market risk framework of the Capital Adequacy Requirements Guideline effective in Q1 2024.
-These disclosures would be effective for the fiscal year-end 2024 reporting period.
+These amendments are applicable for D-SIBsFootnote 1 and SMSBsFootnote 2 designated by OSFI to apply the market risk framework of the Capital Adequacy Requirements Guideline.
+Proportional disclosure requirements for smaller, less complex deposit-taking institutions continue to apply in the SMSB separate guideline and is inherent in the eligibility requirements for the application of the market risk framework and methodology applied.
+These disclosures are effective for the fiscal year-end 2024 reporting period.

 Tolga Yalkin